Skip to main content

 info

-And finally we sign and push the attestation to Chainloop for permanent preservation.
+Once all the materials are pushed we can finally sign and push the attestation to Chainloop for permanent preservation.

 chainloop att push